daggermaster3000/CZBIO-Interview/README.md

 # CZBIO-Interview
 ![Sphericity visualization](visualizations/volume_anim.gif)

 This repo contains the code for the technical interview.
 The questions are answered in [this notebook](technical-interview.ipynb).
 For now [the cellpose colab](run_Cellpose-SAM.ipynb) is not cleaned up.
+Please let me know if anything is unclear.

 ## Todo
 - [ ] requirements.txt